-The banner on our website contains important words: Trust; Compassion; Love; Community; Growth; Learning; Peace; Belief; Forgiveness.
+The banner on our website contains important words: Love; Peace; Belief; Compassion; Forgiveness.

-These nine Christian values are taken from the discussion we had around our Mission Statement which was drawn up by our pupils, staff, parents and governors at the end of 2014.
+These five Christian values are taken from the discussion we had around our Mission Statement which was drawn up by our pupils, staff, parents and governors at the end of 2018.
 The full text reads as follows:

 With God's help